Fire suppression systems in buses

 Legislation towards improved fire safety in buses and coaches in Europe (47 contracting parties applying)

-Fixed installed FSS (Fire suppression system) will be a part of the bus manufacture´s vehicle approval
+Fixed installed FSS (Fire suppression system) will be a part of the bus manufacturer´s vehicle approval

 The requirement of installation of FSS applies to the vehicle